padrinobook/padrinobook/chapters/user_profile.md

 ```

 But the token that gets generated can be of the form `B4+KPW145dG9qjfsBuDhuNLVCG/32etcnEo+j5eAFz4M6/i98KRaZGIJ1K77n/HqePEbD2KFdI3ldIcbiOoazQ==`.
 The slash is bad for the routing.
 We already used the `normalize_confirmation_code` from `app/models/user_observer.rb` to remove such backslashes, and we could easily the same method again.
 But we don't want to apply [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself "DRY").
-Do you remember the `lib` folder from section (TBD) - this is the place where you can put shared code which can be used by models, controllers, and other components.
-We create a `normalize_token.rb` file:
+For this purpose we will create a `lib` folder, which acts as a place for sharing code which can be used by models, controllers, and other components.
+Inside the directory we create a `normalize_token.rb` file:

 ```ruby